 What is Proposer / Builder Separation?

-These block proposers, however, effectively have control over which transactions get included in a block and can use this power to censor or otherwise manipulate transaction flow.
+Block proposers effectively have control over which transactions get included in a block and can use this power to censor or otherwise manipulate transaction flow.
 Researchers have proposed various solutions to this censorship problem, one of which is known as Proposer/Builder Separation (PBS).

 What is in-protocol Proposer/Builder Separation (PBS)?